MethmiHP/MethmiHP/README.md

 - 👋 Hi, I’m Methmi
 - 👀 I’m interested in coding a lot.
 - 🌱 I’m currently learning C++
-- 📫 How to reach me methhpathirana@gmail.com
+- 📫 How to reach me: methhpathirana@gmail.com

 <!---
 MethmiHP/MethmiHP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.